arcaneframework/arcane-benchs/README.md

 You need to compile and install [Arcane](https://github.com/arcaneframework/framework) in Release configuration following the instructions in the github repository.
+Version 3.5.7+ of Arcane is required.
 We suppose Arcane will be installed in the directory `${ARCANE_INSTALL_PATH}`.
-You can use the sources of Arcane provided in this repository if you use git submodules:
+Instead of using a separate distribution of Arcane You can use the sources of Arcane provided in this repository if you use git submodules:

 ~~~{.sh}